haganbt/pepp/README.md

 # User Guide

-PEPP uses a JSON configuration file to define request tasks.
+PEPP uses a configuration file to define request tasks.
+Files can be configured as JSON, YAML, hjson, JSON5, CoffeeScript etc (see ```/config``` for examples of JSON and YAML).
 Each task defines a request to the PYLON ```/analyze``` resource.
 With this is mind, usage requires 3 steps:

 * Define request tasks within a config file
 * Tell PEPP which config file to use